Last Updated on March 22, 2025 by web manager

 FAMILY FAITH FORMATION

-Family Faith Formation (FFF) meets at Saint Patrick’s on Wednesday, Oct 16th.
-St Luke’s has At Home learning until the next class on Oct 23rd.
+Family Faith Formation (FFF) meets at Saint Patrick’s on Wednesday, March 26th.
+St Lukes’s has At Home learning until the next class on April 2nd.
 Each session starts at 5:30pm with a family meal followed by classes from 6:10p until 7:20pm.

 The main FFF webpage has At Home class sheets and other information here.